jagjourney/jaggrok-elementor/readme.txt

   and refreshes the lightweight manifest on `gh-pages`.
 * Release checklist and versioning guide: `docs/release-guide.md`.

+== Hooks ==
+* `aimentor_compiled_knowledge_payload` — Filter the raw compiled knowledge packs before they are cached for provider consumption.
+* `aimentor_provider_knowledge_context` — Filter the provider-ready knowledge payload (including summaries, guidance, and IDs) before each request is dispatched.

 == Deployment ==
 Tagged releases automatically produce `aimentor-elementor-v<version>.zip` via GitHub Actions and attach the artifact to the corresponding release.
 A JSON manifest maintained on the `gh-pages` branch mirrors the latest tag for any external tooling that still references it.
 Refer to `docs/release-guide.md` for detailed tagging, workflow, and post-release steps.